 So, if you can, subcontract some of your housework at least once a week or hire a babysitter if you need assistance with that.
 You can also seek assistance from friends and relatives who live nearby.

 If you have older children, you can teach them to help with housework so that your workload decreases with time.
 They also get to gain the necessary life skills before they leave home.
 Accepting help is one of the most positive habits you can create in your life as a parent.

 Parents tell white lies to their children to coerce them into doing something they want, to stop their whining or to avoid nagging.

 According to studies, children who have been lied to by their parents will lie more as adults.

 If your children continually catch you lying, it will diminish their faith in you.
 They will eventually be unable to trust others.
 Stop lying to your children if you want them to grow up to be honest and cherish integrity.

-To avoid a tantrum, it may seem easier to make false promises (I’ll take you to the park today).
+To avoid a temper tantrum, it may seem easier to make false promises (I’ll take you to the park today).
 However, never make such promises if you are unable to keep them, especially when it’s around quality time and connection.

 Going To Bed Too Late

 Many mothers need on a lot of coffee to keep their sanity and perform correctly.
 But, does it ever replace a good night’s sleep?